We strive to bring you the latest information. This page was originally published on 3/23/20 and most recently updated on 6/12/20.

 Montana Food Bank Network is working with Feeding America and our Network partners across the state to support the changes being implementing in their distribution numbers, methods, hours, etc to meet the increasing demand during the effects of the COVID-19 crisis.

-We expect that the staggering economic impact of the pandemic will likely cause a dramatic increase in the need for food in the days, weeks and possibly months ahead.
-With the low-income households feeling the biggest impact.
+As we expected to see COVID-19 has had a significant economic impact on the state of Montanan.
+This pandemic has a dramatic increase in the need for food in these past few months.
+With low-income households and senior citizens feeling the biggest impact.

-We will work to keep the public notified of information and updates via this page as new information is received.
+We are working to keep the public notified of information and updates via this page as new information is received.
 Additionally, an e-newsletter will be sent to subscribers of our “Hunger Updates” e-newsletter.
 Sign up to receive our e-newsletter at the bottom of our homepage at MFBN.org.

 If you need food